 Anudvegakaram vakyam, has three meanings: 1) speech that does not cause distress; 2) speech that does not overawe; 3) speech that does not cause apprehension.
 And it means all three.

 First, it is speech that does not cause the hearer to feel anxious or coerced, to feel that he must do what he is told or dire things will result.
-Such speech makes him feel that doom is hanging over him, and the speaker–or his ideas–alone can avert disaster.
+Such speech makes him feel that doom is hanging over him, and that the speaker–or his ideas–alone can avert disaster.
 Such speech disturbs the hearer’s peace of mind, making him feel pressured.

 Second, it is speech that does not make the hearer feel minimized, disempowered, and insignificant.
-It does not make him feel that the “biggers” and “betters” know what is right–not him–and the “right” must be done.
+It does not make him feel that the biggers and betters know what is right, not him, and that if he does not do what they say is right then he is bad, even evil.
 He does not dare to contradict or deny what they say.
-Often, he does not even question or rebel again such bullying, but bows his head and complies and conforms.
+Often, he does not even question or rebel against such bullying, but bows his head and complies and conforms.

 Of course, this all overlaps.
-The three aspects cross pollinate one another.
+The three aspects cross-pollinate one another.
 As I have mentioned, in the final analysis negative speech is a form of coercion, of bullying.
 And it comes into every aspect of our life, though it is popular and safe to attribute it to religion exclusively.